RVD-Hpα

 Pepcan-12 is the major peptide of a family of endogenous peptide endocannabinoids (pepcans) shown to act as negative allosteric modulators (NAM) of cannabinoid CB1 receptors.
-It is shown that pepcan-12 opposite acts as a potent CB2 cannabinoid receptor positive allosteric modulator (PAM).
-This peptide is very specifically expressed in the noradrenergic neurons in the brain, mainly the locus coeruleus and its projections and in the adrenal medulla.
-RVD-Hpα also significantly potentiated the effects of CB2 receptor agonists, including the endocannabinoid 2-arachidonoyl glycerol (2-AG), for GTPγS binding and cAMP inhibition (5–10 fold).
-The putative precursor pepcan-23 was identified with pepcan-12 in brain, liver and kidney in mice,.
+It has more recently been discovered that pepcan-12 also acts as a potent CB2 cannabinoid receptor positive allosteric modulator (PAM), thus reducing CB1 mediated signalling while simultaneously increasing signalling mediated by CB2.
+This peptide is specifically expressed in the noradrenergic neurons in the brain, mainly the locus coeruleus and its projections and in the adrenal medulla.
+As a positive allosteric modulator of CB2, RVD-Hpα has been shown to significantly potentiate the effects of CB2 receptor agonists, including the endocannabinoid 2-arachidonoyl glycerol (2-AG), for GTPγS binding and cAMP inhibition (5–10 fold).
+The precursor pepcan-23 was identified with pepcan-12 in brain, liver and kidney in mice, and is cleaved to release pepcan-12.
 RVD-Hpα was increased upon endotoxemia and ischemia reperfusion damage where CB2 receptors play a protective role.
 The wide occurrence of this endogenous hormone-like CB2 receptor PAM, with unforeseen opposite allosteric effects on cannabinoid receptors, suggests its potential role in peripheral pathophysiological processes.

+In contrast to RVD-Hpα which produces antagonist or inverse agonist activity at CB1 under most conditions but acts as an agonist at CB2, the shorter 11-amino acid peptide fragment VD-Hpα produces agonist effects at CB1 but has little or no activity at CB2, producing centrally mediated analgesic effects, hypothermia and increased sleep in animal studies through activation of the CB1 receptor.
+Hybrid peptides combining VD-Hpα with peptide agonists for neuropeptide VF and opioid receptors have also been developed to produce dual acting compounds.